Andy Murray receives Australian Open wild-card entry - WHIZ News

-MELBOURNE, Australia (AP) — Five-time Australian Open finalist Andy Murray has been given a wild-card entry into the first Grand Slam tournament of next year.
+MELBOURNE, Australia (AP) — Five-time Australian Open runner-up Andy Murray has been given a wild-card entry into the first Grand Slam tournament of next year.

 Former top-ranked Murray has slipped to No. 122 in the ATP rankings after several years of battling hip injuries and surgery.